Layer separation of the 3D incompressible Navier-Stokes equation in a bounded domain: Proof of the main result

 \section{Proof of the main result}

-In this section, we first derive an estimate for the pairing between boundary vorticity with any $C ^1$ vector fields, which is the work done by the drag force, then apply this to estimate the layer separation.
+In this section, we first derive an estimate for the pairing between boundary vorticity with any $C ^1$ vector field, which is the work done by the friction force, then apply this to estimate the layer separation.

 \begin{corollary} Let $\Omega \subset \RR3$ be a smooth bounded domain satisfying Assumption \ref{ass:Omega} with $\bar \delta$.
 There exists a constant $C (\Omega) > 0$ depending only on $\Omega$ and a universal constant $C$ such that the following holds.
 Given $T > 0$, $A > 0$, $L > 0$, suppose $\varphi$ is a $C ^1$ velocity field defined on $(0, T) \times \partial \Omega$, satisfying